-We aim to work with the academic community, societal partners and governement to form a basis for further academic and public-private partnerships.
+We aim to work with the academic community, societal partners and government to form a basis for further academic and public-private partnerships.
 Currently we focus on projects within the water-energy-food nexus and sectors like health and ICT.
 Together we explore, develop, and share knowledge on frugal innovation.

 Mission and Strategy